 The model is calibrated to a comprehensive energy-economic data set which includes a consistent representation of energy markets in physical units, as well as detailed economic accounts for the year 2007.
-The data set is global, but includes regional detail for China's provinces.
+The dataset is global, but includes regional detail for China's provinces.
 The global data comes from the database version 8 of the Global Trade Analysis Project (GTAP).
-The GTAP 8 data set provides consistent global accounts of production, consumption and bilateral trade as well as consistent accounts of physical energy flows, energy prices and emissions in the year 2007, and identifies 129 countries and regions and 57 commodities (Narayanan et al., 2012).
-Since in this study, we are primarily interested in the economic and distributional effects among Chinese provinces, we aggregate the international data into three international regions (U.S., Europe, and the rest of the world) to capture the international market impacts of distributional changes within China.
-With respect to commodities, we include six energy sectors and 10 non-energy composites.12
+The GTAP 8 data set provides consistent global accounts of production, consumption and bilateral trade as well as consistent accounts of physical energy flows, energy prices and emissions for the year 2007, and identifies 129 countries and regions and 57 commodities (Narayanan et al. 2012).
+Since in this study, we are primarily interested in the economic and distributional effects among Chinese provinces, we aggregate the international data into three international regions (USA, Europe, and the rest of the world) to capture the international market impacts of distributional changes within China.
+With respect to commodities, we include six energy sectors and 10 non-energy composites.

-The data for China is based on China's national input-output table and the full set of China's provincial input-output tables published in 2007 (National Information Center of China, 2011).
+The data for China is based on China's national input-output table and the full set of China's provincial input-output tables for 2007 (National Statistics Bureau of China 2011).
 The provincial input-output data for China specifies benchmark economic accounts for 30 provinces in China (Tibet is not included due to a lack of data and the small scale of its economic activities).
-Energy use and emissions data is based on the 2007 China Energy Statistical Yearbook (National Statistics Bureau of China, 2008).
+Energy use and emissions data is based on the 2007 China Energy Statistical Yearbook (National Statistics Bureau of China 2008).
 Zhang et al. (2012) describe in detail the method used for balancing the Chinese data set and combining it with the international one.
-Elasticities of substitution are adopted from the GTAP 8 database, as well as from the MIT Emissions Prediction and Policy Analysis (EPPA) model (Paltsev et al., 2005), in particular for the price elasticities of supply of nuclear, hydro, and wind.
-Table A1 in the appendix provides an overview of the elasticities used in this study.
+Elasticities of substitution are adopted from the GTAP 8 database, as well as from the MIT Emissions Prediction and Policy Analysis model (Paltsev et al. 2005), in particular for the price elasticities of supply of nuclear, hydro, and wind.
+Table 5 in the "Appendix 1" provides an overview of the elasticities used in this study.